-Absent extenuating circumstances, you must provide the County with a completed FMLA Request Form, available from the County Clerk's Administrator's office before leave taken under this Policy is to begin.
+Absent extenuating circumstances, You will be expected to provide at least 30 days' advance notice for foreseeable leave when the need is foreseeable and such notice is practicable.
+If leave is foreseeable less than 30 days in advance, the employee must provide notice either the same or next business day.
+Yyou must provide the County with a completed FMLA Request Form, available from the County Administrator's office before leave taken under this Policy is to begin.
 You will generally be expected to provide at least 30 days' advance notice for foreseeable leave (e.g., an expected birth, placement or adoption or foster care, or planned medical treatment for your own serious health condition or that of a family member).
+The County has 5 business days to respond to your request.

 When requesting partial or intermittent leave in connection with child birth or adoption, you must provide at least as much notice as required for taking other non-emergency or non-medical leave, as well as a definite schedule for the leave.
 Where advance notice is not practicable due to uncertainty as to when leave will be required to begin, a change in circumstances, or medical emergency, notice must be given as soon as practicable.